 pinchof sea salt if necessary

-•Finely chopped onion and or/garlic may be added to the oil with the chiles and cooked until soften, add the beans after.•veggie chorizo can be added for extra flavor if desired.
-First cook the chorizo through, in the same pan and without discarding the oil cook the onion (if using) and beans.•Spices such as ground black pepper, ground cumin, achiote, oregano may also be used.
+If you've started with my homemade boiled pinto beans, reserve the broth.
+If you'd like you can remove the onion, garlic, epazote and chile used to boil the beans, I like to keep the epazote, onion and garlic.•You could also add mince garlic with the chile.•veggie chorizo can be added for extra flavor if desired.
+First cook the chorizo through, in the same pan and without discarding the oil cook the onion (if using) and then mash the beans.•Spices such as ground black pepper, ground cumin, achiote, oregano may also be used.
 Add them as you're mashing the beans.